Mikhail Olminsky

 After the February Revolution, Olminsky was based in Moscow, where he played a part in taking control of the city during the October Revolution.
 In 1918, he joined the editorial board of Pravda and was appointed a professor at the Communist Academy, and served on the apparatus Central Committee of the Russian Communist Party (Bolsheviks) from March 1921 to December 1924 with particular responsibility for the Party History Department serving as the head of the Istpart (Commission on the History of the October Revolution and the Russian Communist Party (Bolsheviks)).
 He was the first editor of Proletarian Revolution.

 He was an early specialist in the history of the Bolshevik organisation, who did a great deal of work collecting and publishing the writings of Lenin, and Georgi Plekhanov, and other documents and memoirs.
 But in The Real Situation in Russia (1928) Leon Trotsky described Olminsky as a "Stalinist falsifier" claiming that he had in 1921 been very appreciative of Trotsky's book 1905, even if he subsequently claimed to have always opposed Trotsky.
 He repeated the charge in his book, The Stalin School of Falsification, in which he reproduced a letter from Olminsky, written in 1921 saying that Istpart would be "delighted" to publish 1905, and proposing that his entire works should be collected and published.
 Trotsky asked, sarcastically, "Was Olminsky perhaps a "Trotskyist"in 1921?"

 In 1922, Olminsky founded the All-Union Society of Old Bolsheviks and was its chairman until his death in 1933.
+He was buried in the Red Square near the Kremlin Wall Necropolis.